Ayfri/Kore/website/src/jsMain/resources/markdown/doc/concepts/Chat_Components.md

 ### PlayerObjectTextComponent

+- `fallback` - Text component used when the player model cannot be displayed (e.g. in server logs or during narration).
 - `hat` - Whether to display the player's hat layer (true/false) or leave it untouched when null.
 - `player` - A `PlayerProfile` describing the skin whose head should render; provide either a name, UUID, or both plus properties.